Prequalification & licensing regime

 Utsira Nord will be awarded according to a two-step model, where 1) the three sub-areas are awarded based on qualitative criteria, and 2) the companies compete for support schemes as a part of the further licensing process.

-After the application deadline, the ministry will assess whether the applicants have satisfactory technical competence and financial strength, and meet relevant requirements for health, environment and safety.
+In order to be awarded an area within UN, an applicant has to meet a set of qualification criteria, relating to the applicant’s financing standing and experience with offshore wind.
+After the application deadline, the ministry will assess whether the applicants meet the qualification criteria.
 Applicants who meet the requirements will be ranked according to the qualitative criteria.
 The three applicants who overall get the highest score in the qualitative competition will each be awarded their own project area.
 The applicant with the highest score will be allocated their preferred project area, the applicant with the second highest score will be allocated their preferred project area among the remaining two project areas and the applicant with the third highest score will be allocated the last project area.

-The interested parties will be evaluated based on the following main qualitative criteria: i) level of cost 2030, ii) contribution to innovation and technological development for floating offshore wind installations, iii) execution capability, iv) sustainability, and v) positive local benefits.
+The interested parties will be evaluated based on the following main qualitative criteria: i) cost level, realism and maturity of the project, ii) innovation and technological development for floating offshore wind installations, iii) execution capability, iv) sustainability, and v) positive ripple effects.
 In the following we will describe the relevant sub-criteria under each of the criteria.

-The Government has stated that not all three applicants that are awarded a sub-area within UN can expect to receive financial support in the above-mentioned second phase, and there is a risk that not all projects within UN will be completed due to lack of adequate support schemes.
+The Government has stated that only one of the three applicants that are awarded a sub-area within UN will receive financial support in the above-mentioned second phase, and there is a risk that not all projects within UN will be completed due to lack of adequate support schemes.

 Award of a right to an area for UN